pixelite-co-nz/pixelite-co-nz.github.io/_posts/2015-03-14-using-behat-for-behavioral-driven-development-bdd-in-drupal.md

 ## Resources

-There is a lot of information out in the Drupal community around Behat
+There is a lot of information out in the Drupal community around Behat that I would encourage you to read and watch:

 * Konstantin (from Inviqa) at [DrupalCon Amsterdam 2014](https://amsterdam2014.drupal.org/session/doing-behaviour-driven-development-behat)
 * Drupal.org did a Drupal 6 to Drupal 7 upgrade, and for that they invested a lot of time into creating a [full test suite (called doobie)](https://www.drupal.org/project/doobie), and now the test suite is used to help spot regressions in the site